• Skip to primary navigation

 Medieval Hebrew Reading Group

-This reading group is an opportunity to practice reading directly from images of medieval Hebrew manuscripts in an informal setting.
-All skill levels are welcome!
+This reading group is an opportunity to practise reading directly from images of medieval Hebrew manuscripts in an informal setting.
+No advance preparation is required and all skill levels are welcome!

-There will be coffee, tea and cake from 11 am in the Common Room of the Oxford Centre for Hebrew and Jewish Studies for those attending in person.
-For further information, please email joseph.ohara@ames.ox.ac.uk.
+There will be coffee, tea and cake from 11:00 in the Common Room of the Oxford Centre for Hebrew and Jewish Studies for those attending in person.

 In order to attend this reading group via Zoom, please register here.